-During the ship's subsequent shakedown period, the Japanese attacked Pearl Harbor; and the United States entered World War II in both oceans.
-Uranus departed Norfolk, Va., on 20 December and arrived at Halifax, Nova Scotia, on Christmas Eve.
+During the ship's subsequent shakedown period, the Japanese attacked Pearl Harbor; and the U.S. entered World War II in both oceans.
+Uranus departed Norfolk, Va., on 20 December 1941 and arrived at Halifax, Nova Scotia, on Christmas Eve.
 Five days later, she pushed on for Iceland.

 Uranus served as a floating refrigerated storage vessel and provided stores and provisions to American forces in Iceland into the summer of 1943.
 During this time, her ports of call included Hvalfjordur, Budareyi, Seydisfjordur, Reykjavik, and Akureyi.
 In these inhospitable and unpredictable northern waters, the ship ran aground off Akureyi while on a coastwise passage at 0129 on 10 April 1943, coming to a stop on a sloping gravel beach which was reputedly once the fairway between two holes of a coastal golf course.
-After repeated attempts, with the assistance of Symbol (AM-123) and Kewaydin (AT-24), the storeship was finally refloated on the 13th.
+After repeated attempts, with the assistance of the minesweeper Symbol (AM-123) and the venerable fleet tug Kewaydin (AT-24), the storeship was finally refloated on the 13th.

-Following repairs, she departed Icelandic waters on 21 August, with men and equipment from a Navy construction battalion on board but, due to contrary winds and currents, did not make port at her Davisville, R.I., destination until 3 September.
+Following repairs, she departed Icelandic waters on 21 August 1943 with men and equipment from a Navy construction battalion on board but, due to contrary winds and currents, did not make port at her Davisville, R.I., destination until 3 September.
 After discharging passengers, the storeship proceeded on for New York, arriving three days later.
 She then pressed south for Norfolk, where she soon commenced a lengthy overhaul.

-She conducted two round-trip Pacific passages between San Francisco, Calif., and Pearl Harbor and Midway, before she sailed for Majuro in the Marshalls.
+She conducted two round-trip Pacific passages between San Francisco, Calif., and Pearl Harbor and Midway, before she sailed for Majuro in the Marshall Islands.
 For the remainder of the year 1944, Uranus conducted routine cargo and stores-carrying runs between Midway and Pearl Harbor to the west and San Pedro, Calif., to the east.
-Overhauled at San Francisco in April 1945, the ship was based at this port for the remainder of the war in the Pacific.
-She subsequently participated in "Magic Carpet" operations to bring veterans back to the United States from the erstwhile Pacific battle zones.
+Overhauled at San Francisco, Calif., in April 1945, the ship was based at this port for the remainder of the war in the Pacific.
+She subsequently participated in Magic Carpet operations to bring veterans back to the United States from the Pacific.